-Designed for a young couple in a quiet Tokyo neighborhood, the 914 square-foot transparent house contrasts the typical concrete block walls seen in most of Japan’s dense residential areas.
-Associated with the concept of living within a tree, the spacious interior is comprised of 21 individual floor plates, all situated at various heights, that satisfy the clients desire to live as nomads within their own home.
+House NA is designed for a young couple in a quiet Tokyo neighborhood, the 914 square-foot transparent house contrasts the typical concrete block walls seen in most of Japan’s dense residential areas.
+Associated with the concept of living within a tree, the spacious interior is comprised of 21 individual floor plates, all situated at various heights, that satisfy the clients’ desire to live as nomads within their own home.

 Sou Fujimoto states, “The intriguing point of a tree is that these places are not hermetically isolated but are connected to one another in its unique relativity.
 To hear one’s voice from across and above, hopping over to another branch, a discussion taking place across branches by members from separate branches.
 These are some of the moments of richness encountered through such spatially dense living.”

 Ranging in size from 21 to 81 square feet, each floor plate is linked by a variety of stairs and ladders, including short runs of fixed and movable steps.
 Stratifying floor plates in a furniture-like scale allows the structure to serve many types of functions, such as providing for circulation, seating, and workings spaces.

 The short-spans allow for the thinness of the white steel frame.
 Complemented by the thin white-tinted birch flooring, many wonder where the utilities are hidden.
 Some floor plates are equipped with in-floor heating to help during the winter months, while strategically placed fenestration maximizes airflow and provides the only source of ventilation and cooling during summer.

 The HVAC and plumbing equipment, as well as storage and lateral bracing, are located in the thick, north-facing wall at the rear of the house.
 Additional lateral bracing is provided by a full-height bookshelf and lightweight concrete panels integrated within the side elevations.